 Any non-management director who joins our Board of Directors during the first six months of the year will receive the same number of restricted stock units as is awarded to the other non-management directors as stock-based compensation for that year; however, if a non-management director's appointment occurs during the last six months of the year such non-management director will receive no stock-based compensation until the following year.
-For example, Mr. Dinkins and Dr. Krishnan joined the Board of Directors during the fourth quarter of 2017; therefore, they did not receive any stock-based compensation for 2017.

 The restricted stock unit awards to our non-management directors vest in one-third increments on each of the first three anniversaries of the grant date for so long as the director is a member of the Board.
 If a non-management director's service as a member of the Board terminates as a result of death, disability, or for any other reason (other than "for cause"), all unvested restricted stock units held by such non-management director will vest as of the date of termination.
+Beginning with the restricted stock unit awards granted in 2020, a non-management director may elect, prior to the beginning of the calendar year in which the award is granted, to defer the receipt of shares of the Company's Common Stock issuable upon vesting until either his or her (i) separation from service with the Company or (ii) attainment of an age specified in advance by the non-management director.
+In the absence of a prior deferral election, the non-management director will receive shares of the Company's Common Stock issuable upon the vesting of such restricted stock units.

-At any time prior to the beginning of the calendar year, a non-management director may elect to defer some or all of their cash compensation for the upcoming year into a cash account or stock unit account pursuant to the Company's Directors' Fees Deferral Plan, amended and restated as of December 10, 2008.
-When making a deferral election, a non-management director may elect to receive payment for the deferred amounts in a lump sum or in installments beginning either upon the last day of the fiscal quarter following his or her separation from service with the Company or his or her attainment of an age specified by the non-management director.
+Prior to the beginning of the calendar year, a non-management director may also elect to defer some or all of their cash compensation for the upcoming year into a cash account or stock unit account pursuant to the Company's Directors' Fees Deferral Plan, amended and restated as of December 10, 2008.
+When making a deferral election, a non-management director may elect to receive payment for the deferred amounts in a lump sum or in annual installments beginning either upon the last day of the fiscal quarter following his or her separation from service with the Company or his or her attainment of an age specified by the non-management director.
+None of the non-management directors elected to defer any portion of their cash compensation payable in 2019 under the Company's Directors' Fees Deferral Plan, except for Dr. Krishnan, who elected to defer the entire amount of his cash compensation into a stock unit account.